wgsl-tooling-wg/wesl-spec/Imports.md

 Once the import has been resolved, the last segment, or its alias, is brought into scope.

-The order of the scopes is "user declarations and imported items > package names > predeclared items".
+The order of the scopes is "user declarations and imported items > wildcard import > package names > predeclared items".
 This lets WGSL add more predeclared items without breaking existing WESL code.
 Package names can shadow predeclared items, but we recommend that authors avoid doing that.